openstack-archive/python-searchlightclient/README.rst

 There are multiple test targets that can be run to validate the code.

 * tox -e pep8 - style guidelines enforcement
-* tox -e py27 - traditional unit testing
+* tox -e py27 - traditional unit testing with python 2.7
+* tox -e py35 - traditional unit testing with python 3.5